 Back to School Money Talk for College Freshmen – The toughest adjustments college students are often money related.
 Incoming college freshmen are often ill-prepared to deal with expenses and money management.

-Bank of Birmingham has provided useful tips for helping your son or daughter’s journey to college an easier one when it comes to finances.
+Bank of Ann Arbor has provided useful tips for helping your son or daughter’s journey to college an easier one when it comes to finances.

 Back to School Money Talk for College Freshmen Tips